phR0ze/examples-rs/macroquad_ui/specter/README.md

 **Naming:**
 Because Rust doesn't support function overloading the functions are prefixed with `set_` or describe the calculation being performed in a unique way to keep the function names unique from getter functions.
-If a setters is not returning a reference or copy to internal data for a calculation it is often useful for the setter to return a mutable reference pass through for chaining operations.
+Setters typically return a reference or copy to internal data for a calculation.
 Additionally surfacing internal objects for mutation via a lambda is very useful and ergonomic.

 **Examples:**